kjolley/BIGSdb_documentation/dbase_setup.rst

   * Title text to use when running in kiosk mode.

+* login_to_show_after_date

+  * Set a date (in yyyy-mm-dd format) that is the cut-off date for display or export of data if not logged in.
+If set, allele or profile display or export will only be available for records that were added on or before this date.

 * profile_downloads_require_login

   * Force users to log in to download profiles via web interface: either 'yes' or 'no'.
 This value overrides the value set in bigsdb.conf.

+* ProfileExport

+  * Enable Profile Export plugin: either 'yes' or 'no'.
+If the all_plugins attribute is set to 'yes', the plugin can be disabled by setting this attribute to 'no'.

 * profile_submissions